Signal Manipulator

 Shapes the percentage before mapping onto the output range.
 (Tg)

-Smoothly changes the output to the target value over time.
+Smoothly changes the output to the target value at a rate of change ÷ output range size.
 (Tg) (Jj) (Jj)

 # Freeze Output